German shepherds are the best! They are known to be powerful, loyal, and extremely intelligent.

 One last thing to remember is that building muscle takes a lot of time and effort, so it is essential to be patient and work with your german shepherd to achieve the best results.

-I hope this post was helpful and if you want more information about German shepherds, check out our other articles.
+I hope this post was helpful, and if you want more information about German shepherds, check out our other articles.
+A popular article is about the best dog door for German Shepherds.
+It has the top picks of dog doors on the market.